Weather research in the Cube

 In the 1990s, the faculty of the Department of Computer Science decided to make HCI a targeted area of emphasis.
 Infrastructure grants allowed the department to create a set of laboratories for usability evaluation and HCI research.
 In 1995, Jack Carroll was hired as department head of CS and founding director of the university-level Center for Human-Computer Interaction.
 With the additions of Mary Beth Rosson and Andrea Kavanaugh, CHCI quickly became one of top HCI groups in the nation and the world.

-Over the twenty-plus-year history of CHCI, the scope and scale of HCI research activities at Virginia Tech has continually expanded.
+Over the thirty-year history of CHCI, the scope and scale of HCI research activities at Virginia Tech has continually expanded.
 Within the CS department, there have been multiple additional faculty hires and expanded laboratory infrastructure.
 At the same time, Virginia Tech has built significant HCI capacity in related disciplines such as industrial and systems engineering, psychology, visual arts and design, and communication, allowing CHCI to grow well beyond its roots in CS.
 CHCI has spearheaded a number of large-scale interdisciplinary efforts bringing together faculty from these core disciplines with collaborators in a variety of domains, including education, architecture, and engineering.
 In addition, scores of graduate students trained in CHCI have gone on to make important contributions of their own at other universities, research labs, and companies.